sujithRB/S3-and-EC2/README.md

 # CLOUD-STORAGE-CREATION-S3-AND-LAUNCHING-AN-EC2-INSTANCE-IN-AWS-

-## NAME: ANDREW VARGHESE V.S
-## REG NO: 212222100032
+# Name:D DEVIKA
+# register number:212224100010
+# AIM :
+To create an AWS account, set up a root user, and create an IAM user with specified permissions.

-# Aim:
+# PROBLEM STATEMENT :
-To create a Simple Storage Service (S3) in AWS and to launch an EC2 instance in AWS.
+This experiment involves creating an AWS account, configuring security settings for the root user, and setting up an IAM user.
+IAM users allow for secure, managed access to AWS resources without exposing the main account's root credentials.

-# Procedure
+# Procedure:
 a) Steps to Create a first S3 Bucket:

 Step 1: Sign in to the AWS Management Console Go to https://console.aws.amazon.com/s3.

 Step 2: Open the S3 Service In the console, type S3 in the search bar and select S3 to open the service dashboard.

 Step 3: Create Bucket Click the Create bucket button.

 Step 4: Configure Bucket Settings